Why Your Arborvitae is Turning Brown and How to Fix It

 Prune Dead Branches

 While a brown arborvitae may not fully recover to its former health, it can still be salvaged.
 Brown branches can rejuvenate, with the sections closest to the trunk returning to their natural green color.
 This is a positive sign.
-Schedule pruning services in spring or summer to trim the branch back to where the leaves regain their green color.
+Schedule pruning services in spring or summer to trim the branches back to where the leaves regain their green color.

 Remove Severely Damaged Trees